ConnectivityFoundry/AwaLWM2M/CONTRIBUTING.md

     $ git config --global user.name "FirstName LastName"
     $ git config --global user.email "email@email.com"

 ### Coding style.

-The Awa LWM2M coding style guidelines can be found in the [Coding style guide](doc/coding_style.md)
+The Awa LWM2M coding style guidelines can be found in the [Coding style guide](doc/coding_style.md).

 ### Signing your work.

-Awa LWM2M requires contributors to accept the Developer Certificate of Origin (DCO) (from developercertificate.org)
+Awa LWM2M requires contributors to accept the Developer Certificate of Origin (DCO) (from developercertificate.org).

-The sign-off is a single line at the end of your commit comment which certifies that you wrote the supplied code or otherwise have the right to pass it on the code as open-source.
+The sign-off is a single line at the end of your commit comment which certifies that you either wrote the supplied code or otherwise have the right to pass on the code as open source.

-It's pretty simple: if you can certify the following:
+Certifying your contribution verifies that for your current submission the following statement is true:

 ```
 Developer Certificate of Origin